Press Secretary Sean Spicer: Photographs Of President Trump’s Inauguration Were ‘Intentionally Framed To Minimize Crowd Size’

 — CNN Politics (@CNNPolitics) January 21, 2017

 Yesterday, several publications posted images that showed aerial photos from the 2009 and the 2017 address and asked people to draw comparisons.
 From the images, it seemed that Obama’s 2009 inauguration was able to draw a significantly higher number of crowds.
 What is, however, pertinent to note here is that Spicer did not refer to a more popular image that went viral on social media.
-Instead, he was talking about two photographs from behind the Capitol -an angle from which the disparity is not as clear.
+Instead, he was talking about two photographs from behind the Capitol — an angle from which the disparity is not as clear.

 A comparison of the #InaugurationDay crowd sizes, Obama's first inauguration versus today https://t.co/C8uUsLXNou pic.twitter.com/LrCsuezIhr